-Press the iPod MENU button while the iPod® is connected to show the iPod® operation menu on the audio display.
-Scroll through the menu list using the TUNE/FOLDER control dial.
-Press ENTER/SETTING button to select a menu item.
+Press the USB or MEDIA button while the iPod® is connected to show the iPod® operation menu on the audio display.
+Scroll through the menu list using the TUNE/SCROLL or TUNE/MENU knob.
+Press the ENTER/SETTING or ENTER button to select a menu item.
 Items in the iPod® menu appear on the display in the following order:

 - Now playing

 - Playlists

 - Artists

 - Albums

 - Songs

 - Podcasts

 - Genres

 - Composers

+- Audiobooks

-- Audiobooks - Shuffle songs
+- Shuffle songs